ZhenjaMax/BBG-Translator-tools/tutorial/2-XML-civ6.md

 3. Check your current gameplay text before you add XML tag and write text for it:
    - some tags are for English only because a lot of English lines are not clear for users and need to rework;
    - you probably already have this tag in your file: use search through file to be sure that you haven't duplicates in your file.
+4. Keep spaces before tags (at the start of line) according to nesting level.
+Use "Tab key" on keyboard to write tabulation character.
+5. Use game icons where they really needed.
+You can check original text, English text to find out where you should or should not keep icons.
+In usual, game icons are written in square brackets like upper-case words with `_` character between words (for example, `[ICON_FOOD]`).

 # Part 3.
 How to check your language file.
 When your BBG language file is ready, you need to test if before publishing.